-In the heart of Transylvania, one of Europe’s largest castles looks like it sits atop a rocky bluff with naught but a thin bridge allowing access.
-But this is simply Corvin Castle, which looks like something straight out of a fairytale, largely because restorers thought that it should.
+In the heart of Transylvania, one of Europe’s largest castles looks like it sits atop a rocky bluff with nothing but a thin bridge allowing access.
+But this is Corvin Castle, which looks like something straight out of a fairytale, largely because restorers thought that it should.

-The elaborate architecture was designed in a rich gothic style, that accentuates the already impressive architecture.
+The elaborate architecture was designed in a rich gothic style that accentuates the already impressive structure.
 The castle was kept in regal condition during Hunyadi’s lifetime, but after he died, the castle fell into swift decline.

 It was not until the 17th century that there was more interest in restoring this medieval castle.
 As the restoration work began, the workers redesigned the castle to reflect what they considered a gothic castle should look like, which explains much of its currently fanciful look.